Brochure - Presentation of the college

 - An interview

-- Military Potential.
-The score is based on the assessment of the applicant’s aptitude, personality traits and suitability for the chosen occupation.
+Military Potential.
+The score is based on the assessment of the applicant’s Aptitude Test, Personality Traits and suitability for the chosen occupation.

-- Academic Potential.
-The Admissions Office assesses academic performance by verifying a candidate’s top six most recent marks which must include the required prerequisite courses for the applicable degree.
+Academic Potential.
+The Admissions Office at both CMC assesses academic performance of each applicants which must include the required prerequisite courses for the applicable degree.
 Transcripts must include the prerequisites for the academic programme of choice.
 Academic Potential also includes an assessment on time management skills, fitness, and level of bilingualism.

 To qualify for admission to CMCs, applicants must: